RealSalmon/cloud-storemation/README.md

       - ...
     Parameters: # key, value for each member
       - ...
-    ParameterRando: !Ref "ParameterRando" # optional but recommended...used to force refresh
+    ParameterRando: !Ref "ParameterRandoKey" # optional but recommended...used to force refresh
 #
 #
 !GetAtt ["CloudStormation", <key>]